diggedypomme/qr_chessboard/README.md

 -    run "generate_chessboard.py"

 This will generate an image for each of your links and add them to a chessboard, for example:

 ![](chessboard.png)

+Note that the qrs are rotated 90 degrees, but this shouldn't be an issue